equinor/ecalc/docs/docs/about/references/keywords/EMITTER_MODEL.md

 | No         | `VENTING_EMITTERS`         | `EMISSION_RATE`   |

 :::important
+- eCalc version 8.8: [EMITTER_MODEL](/about/references/keywords/EMITTER_MODEL.md) is deprecated, and replaced by new [EMISSION](/about/references/keywords/EMISSION.md) keyword.
 - eCalc version 8.7: [VENTING_EMITTERS](/about/references/keywords/VENTING_EMITTERS.md) keyword is replacing the [DIRECT_EMITTERS](/about/references/keywords/DIRECT_EMITTERS.md) keyword.
 - eCalc version 8.6 and earlier: Use DIRECT_EMITTERS as before.
 :::